chef/chef-web-docs/content/workstation_setup.md

     ```

 3. Run `which ruby` again.
 It should return
-    `/opt/chefdk/embedded/bin/ruby`.
+    `/opt/chef-workstation/embedded/bin/ruby`.

 {{< note >}}

-Using ChefDK-provided Ruby as your system Ruby is optional.
-For many
+Using Chef Workstation-provided Ruby as your system Ruby is optional.
-users, Ruby is primarily used for authoring Chef cookbooks and recipes.
+For many users, Ruby is primarily used for authoring Chef cookbooks.
+If
-If that's true for you, then using the ChefDK-provided Ruby is
+that's true for you, then using the Chef Workstation-provided Ruby is
 recommended.

 {{< /note >}}